SHI-Labs/Neighborhood-Attention-Transformer/NAT.md

 # Abstract
 ![NAT-Arch](assets/nat/model_dark.png#gh-dark-mode-only)
 ![NAT-Arch](assets/nat/model_light.png#gh-light-mode-only)
-We present Neighborhood Attention (NA), the first efficient and scalable sliding-window attention mechanism for vision.
+We present Neighborhood Attention (NA), the first efficient and scalable sliding window attention mechanism for vision.
 NA is a pixel-wise operation, localizing self attention (SA) to the nearest neighboring pixels, and therefore enjoys a linear time and space complexity compared to the quadratic complexity of SA.
-The sliding-window pattern allows NA's receptive field to grow without needing extra pixel shifts, and preserves translational equivariance, unlike Swin Transformer's Window Self Attention (WSA).
-We develop NATTEN (Neighborhood Attention Extension), a Python package with efficient C++ and CUDA kernels, which allows NA to run up to 40% faster than Swin's WSA while using up to 25% less memory.
+The sliding window pattern allows NA's receptive field to grow without needing extra pixel shifts, and preserves translational equivariance, unlike Swin Transformer's Window Self Attention (WSA).
+We develop [NATTEN (Neighborhood Attention Extension)](https://github.com/SHI-Labs/NATTEN/), a Python package with efficient C++ and CUDA kernels, which allows NA to run up to 40% faster than Swin's WSA while using up to 25% less memory.
 We further present Neighborhood Attention Transformer (NAT), a new hierarchical transformer design based on NA that boosts image classification and downstream vision performance.
 Experimental results on NAT are competitive; NAT-Tiny reaches 83.2% top-1 accuracy on ImageNet, 51.4% mAP on MS-COCO and 48.4% mIoU on ADE20K, which is 1.9% ImageNet accuracy, 1.0% COCO mAP, and 2.6% ADE20K mIoU improvement over a Swin model with similar size.
+To support more research based on sliding window attention, we open source our project and release our checkpoints.

 ## Implementation
 Neighborhood Attention is implemented within our [Neighborhood Attention Extension (NATTEN)](https://github.com/SHI-Labs/NATTEN/).